Admissions FAQs

 All SCS staff, including substitute employees, must agree with our Statement of Faith.
 Everyone at SCS is committed to faith in both their personal lives and as a vital part of what they do every day in their interactions with students.

-Yes!
-Because we are a charity, a portion of the tuition costs may be receiptable as a donation for tax purposes.
-Many of our parents find this helps to offset the cost of tuition, and every little bit helps.
+Saskatoon Society for Christian Education (SSCE), the corporation that operates Saskatoon Christian School, is a charity.
+As such, all or a portion of the tuition costs at SCS may be receiptable as a donation for tax purposes.
+Many of our parents find this serves to offset the cost of tuition.
+Every little bit helps!